rajatabcx/zama_backend/README.md

 ---

+in product upsell api
 while creating from frontend,
 ask them if they want to add a discount in upsell

 ---

-make different api for discount hunt

 ---

+in checkout amp api
-make different api for checkout details
+make different api for discount hunt make different api for checkout details

 ---

+in shopify settings
 They can either create discount or select an discount

 ---

-instead of storing checkout in shopify it can be stored in user as shopify checkouts []

----
+structure
+put all the esp, review platform inside the main module, so they look like a branched tree

 ## create subject line with ai based on the items in checkout